pawan371/get-learnig/README.md

 # get-learnig
-This is my first Git Repository.
+This is my first Git Repository
+Today i am learning git and github i preparing for self earning skills to improve skills